 "I'll see if Mother has the tea ready," Mabel said, while I was heading to the byre with the last rope.
-However, when I got in the kitchen and had washed my hands, I found that there was a glass each as well as a cup on the table.
+However, when I got in the kitchen after washing my hands, I found that there was a glass each as well as a cup on the table.